The Cherry Blossom Prophecy-a story

 “Osaka, are you bored?”
 Osaka’s classmate, Jin, asked.
 “No, not at all,” Osaka replied.
 “It’s just…it’s just last night.”
 Jin perked his head up.
 “What happened last night?”
 Osaka sighed.
 “It’s a bit complicated to explain…” Jin burst in, “That’s okay.
 You can tell me!”
 Osaka said softly, “Well, there’s this cherry blossom.
 As I was going back to my house, I saw an-and this might sound silly-orange cherry blossom.”
 Jin’s eyes widened.
 “Could it be?”

 Osaka said, “Could it be what?”

 Jin almost fully stood up.
 “The orange cherry blossom of hope that everybody’s talking about?”
-At this, another classmate, Nozomu, stood up.
+At this, another classmate, Nozomi, stood up.
 “No way that’s happening!
 That cherry blossom’s been around since the Ainu time!”
 Everyone began chattering.
 Ms. Seikatsu snapped, “Everyone, silence!”
 And everyone remained silent.
 “That cherry blossom has only been around in Ainu time.”
 She turned to Osaka.
 “I’m sorry, maybe the sunset made it look like that.”

 It didn’t bring hope.

 That evening, Osaka walked down the same path, trying to get the orange cherry blossom out of her mind.
 She sighed, blinking away small tears in her eyes.
 She kept walking, and out of the corner of her eye-could it be?